fabrizziop/scrapy-github-search/README.md

 #### Running Tests

 Enter `githubcrawler/` and from there run the `spider_tests.py` script.
 Tests are run on both the spider initialization, and on the parsers (using stored html files included).

+##### Troubleshooting

+Please check the proxy list/try again if you have several proxies.